syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ## Template based data filling using Template Markers

-A template marker is a special marker symbol created in an Excel template that appends multiple records from a data source into a worksheet.
-This marker automatically maps the column name in the data source and names of the marker fields in the template Excel document and fills the data (text or image).
+A template marker is a special marker symbol which allows to generate document by filling data in an Excel template from data source.
+This marker automatically maps the column name in the data source and names of the marker fields in the Excel template document and fills the data (text or image).

 This functionality supports the following data sources.